Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Standard dosing involves 1-2mg administered once or twice weekly via subcutaneous injection.
 The extended half-life allows for convenient dosing schedules, making it popular among athletes with busy training schedules.
 Some practitioners prefer starting with lower doses (0.5mg) to assess individual tolerance.
 Treatment cycles typically last 8-16 weeks with monitoring of IGF-1 levels.

 Monthly costs range from $180-280 for pharmaceutical-grade CJC-1295 DAC.
 While more expensive per vial than other peptides, the reduced injection frequency makes it cost-competitive over time.
-Quality varies significantly between suppliers, making pharmaceutical-grade sourcing essential for consistent results.
+Quality varies significantly between suppliers, making pharmaceutical-grade sourcing important for consistent results.

 Pros: